javerhoeven/HelmholtzResonatorCalculator/README.md

 - Cuboid shape
 - Standard Conditions: 20° Celsius, 50 % humidity, c = 344  m/s
 - tube-shaped aperture
-- aperture is filled with porous material
+- aperture is filled with porous material that is returned with xi parameter

 ### Reference